-PROBLEM: Inadequate Cooling with Long Compressor Cycle
+If There is Inadequate Cooling With a Long Compressor Cycle

-Have a service technician test the compressor and possibly replace the part.Continue to 7 of 7 below.
+Have a service technician test the compressor and possibly replace the part.

 A short-cycling compressor—one that turns on and off frequently—can be caused by an obstructed thermostat, leaking refrigerant, iced coils, or, in some cases, an oversized cooling system.